FAS Resources in Arizona

 Diagnosis

 Genetic Services can be contacted for an evaluation for FAS diagnosis.
-The University of Arizona's Genetics Clinic is located in Tucson, but may at times travel to other locations around Arizona.
+The University of Arizona's Genetics Clinic travels to 18 locations around Arizona.
 For information on a referral for diagnostic evaluation, call (520) 626-5175.

 Attention medical professionals: Review Diagnosis Using 4-Digit Code by Drs.
 Astley and Clarren.
 Order the FAS Tutor CD here or call March of Dimes (800) 367-6630.
 Cost $15 plus shipping and handling.
 If you are willing to conduct diagnostic evaluations of individuals in Arizona, please call the FAS Community Resource Center for referrals: (520) 745-5588 ex.
 195.